ajvillegas/easy-widget-columns/README.txt

 7. Custom homepage with delineated widget rows for reference

 == Changelog ==

+= 1.1.8 =
+* Fixed a bug introduced in the last version with the 'Widget Row' widget that caused the wrong markup to be outputted in the front end.

 = 1.1.7 =
 * Fixed undefined index notice when adding a 'Widget Row' widget.